haptork/csaransh/README.md

     - Alternatively, if you know git commands, clone the forked repo, checkout to gh-pages branch, replace the cascades-data.js file with your data file, commit the change and push changes to the main branch.
     - In your forked repository, go to the gh-pages link which would be something like: https://{yourusername}.github.io/csaransh/

-## Using csaransh web-app to explore cascades data
+## More info on using csaransh web-app to explore cascades data

 When you open the app you see a clickable green header at the top, some summary information for the complete data and four panel headers that you can open by clicking.